Rent safe and private dog parks hosted by locals

 • Do not give cooked bones: Cooked bones can splinter and pose a choking hazard.
 Instead, provide your dog with raw, meaty bones or safe chew toys designed for dental health.

-Choking in dogs can be life threatening and requires emergency intervention, so it’s important to act quickly.
+Choking in dogs can be life threatening.
+It requires emergency intervention.
+The most important thing you can do is act quickly!

 Check your dog’s mouth